-In my works I’m exploring the relationship between “free” three-dimensional space and the open and twisted two-dimensional geometric surfaces planted on it, giving a visual meaning without restricting the movements.
+For several years I’m exploring the relationship between “free” three-dimensional space and two-dimensional geometric surfaces, giving a visual meaning without restricting the movements.